 Through an international network of collaborators that was created to share virtually the contents of this edition of the Seminar, we will connect with other audiences interested in discussing The Betrayal of the Contemporary.
-After the first session of the seminar, curators representing each of these institutions will connect virtually from their headquarters to the auditorium by Google Hangout to share their impressions of the presentations.
-Introduction by Sofia Hernandez Chong Cuy.
+After the first and second sessions of the seminar, curators representing each of these institutions will connect virtually from their headquarters to the auditorium by Google Hangout to share their impressions of the presentations.

 Ericka Flores (Lugar a Dudas)

 Lugar a Dudas is a non-profit independent space.
 Its purpose is to promote and diffuse artistic contemporary creation through an articulate process of investigation, production and open confrontation.
 Lugar a Dudas is a laboratory to foment knowledge of contemporary art, facilitate development of creative process, and provoke community to interact through artistic practices.

 SOMA is a result of a group of artistsâ initiative to bring together their efforts and develop a unique platform within the cultural realm.
 SOMA is a program for the professionalization of artists, a forum for conferences, discussions and weekly events, a system of residencies for national and international artists, and an international summer program for artists, curators and art historians.